openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the request to the Response Endpoint was processed sucessfully, the Response Endpoint MUST respond with HTTP status code 200.

-The following new parameter is defined to be used in this response, when the Verifier wants the Wallet to redirect the user after the HTTP POST request:
+The following new parameter is defined to be used in this response, when the Verifier wants the Wallet to redirect the user after the HTTPS POST request:

 `redirect_uri`:
 : OPTIONAL.
 The Wallet MUST send the User Agent to this Redirect URI.
 The Redirect URI allows the Verifier to continue the interaction with the End-User after the Wallet has sent the Authorization Response to the Response URI.
 It especially enables the Verifier to prevent session fixation ((#session_fixation)) attacks.